General enquiries: 0800 326 5559

 They can vary massively from substance to substance, but some well-known withdrawal symptoms are diarrhoea, tremors, seizures, hallucinations, a runny nose, restlessness and/or muscle pain.

-Supported detoxes (which we’re going to talk about in more detail a bit later) will prevent the most severe of withdrawal symptoms.
+A supported detox programme (which we’re going to talk about in more detail a bit later) will help to prevent or lessen the most severe withdrawal symptoms.

 You should research and learn as much as you can about the withdrawal symptoms of what you’re specifically addicted to, to gain a fuller view of the recovery process.

-A man in a one to one therapy session at a drug and alcohol rehab in Bradford
+A man in a one to one therapy session at a drug and alcohol rehab Bradford

-There are many, many more behavioural and physical addictions rehabs can treat, so speak to our team if you have any questions.
+There are many, many more behavioural and physical addictions that rehab clinics can treat, so speak to our team if you have any questions.

 Please call our 24-Hour Helpline: 0800 326 5559